Shopify/polaris/polaris.shopify.com/content/components/inline.md

   - layout
 status:
   value: Alpha
-  message: This component is in development.
+  message: This component and its documentation is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
 examples:
   - fileName: inline-default.tsx
     title: Default
     description: >-
       Items are vertically centered with 16px of space around them.
 They’ll wrap onto multiple lines when needed.
   - fileName: inline-with-non-wrapping.tsx
     title: Non-wrapping
     description: >-